 They now let you install an app on your cell phone so calls can ring on both your home phone and cell phone.
-So you can use their app to make and receive phone calls or text using your phone number that you’ve ported over.
+So you can use their app to make and receive phone calls or texts using the phone number that you’ve ported over.

 The beauty of it is that it’s inexpensive.
 You pay $50-60 for the first year with yearly renewals being $39 (or cheaper if you do multi-year).
 You can’t get much cheaper than that, right?!

 There are some downsides though.
 The first is that the cost is great if you just need it for a home phone.
 However, if you’re planning this to be used for your cell phone, you still need to have service in Panama.
 Sure you can make and receive calls while at your new home in Boquete on WiFi, but what about when you’re out and about?
 So you need to get monthly service here and get a Panamanian SIM card.

 The other concern I have is that the reviews on the app (at least for Android) aren’t stellar.
 It seems to be buggy with people complaining of missed calls and calls breaking up.
 That’s a big turnoff for me.